xlcteam/scoreBoard/README.md

 * Now we shall sync the DB `$ python manage.py syncdb`

+*Note*: This application is still in the alpha version and not meant for actual use.
+Please [contact us](http://xlc-team.info/contact) if you plan on using it.

 We really appreciate feedback, so if you have any questions or find any bug please create [new issue](https://github.com/xlcteam/scoreBoard/issues/new).

 ## Some screenshots of this application